nabeelxy/DomainBL/README.md

-# domainBL - domain BlockList
+# DomainBL - Domain BlockList

-What is domainBL?
+What is DomainBL?
 * A periodically updated list of malicious domains observed on a given day.

-How do we create domainBL?
+How do we create DomainBL?
 * We utilize state of the art ML/AI technologies to identify malicious domains.

 Why malicious domains instead of malicious URLs?